Bad fats vs. good fats on keto: ✅ saturated, ✅ monounsaturated fat, ✅ polyunsaturated fat, ✅ trans fats, ✅ what makes the difference.

 High-quality fats are an important – if not the most important – part of any diet.
 And this fact is not limited to low-carb or ketogenic diets.

-If you incorporate healthy fats like in avocados, extra virgin olive oil, grass-fed beef, and dairy into your diet, you will benefit from health advantages with or without the keto diet.
+Suppose you incorporate healthy fats like avocados, extra virgin olive oil, grass-fed beef, and dairy into your diet.
+In that case, you will benefit from health advantages with or without the keto diet.

-You are what you eat, especially when it comes to good fats vs. bad fats on keto.
+You are what you eat, especially regarding good fats vs. bad fats on keto.
 Since fats are the essential building blocks of our cells consist, this statement is more than real.

 Therefore, I would think twice before feeding my body with vegetable oil that has already been damaged during industrial processing.